 The U.S. Treasury holds an auction for FRN so the results of the auction will determine the price of the instrument.
 It could be greater than, less than or the same as its face value.

 However, when the notes mature, the holder gets paid the face value of the FRN.
 Its interest rate varies, however, because it depends on the highest accepted discount rate of the most recent 13-week Treasury bill so it changes each week.
 On the other hand, the spread is the highest accepted discount margin in the auction where they first offered it.
 It will remain the same for the entire life of the note.

 Should an investor want to bid for an FRN, he could do it in two categories: non-competitive and competitive.
 Non-competitive investors have to bid online through an account on the website TreasuryDirect.
 Investors can also use an intermediary such as a bank or a broker.

 The U.S. Treasury holds the FRN auction every month but they issue original FRNS in January, April, July, and October.
-There are also reopenings – when additional amounts of a previously-issued security become available.
+There are also reopenings – when additional amounts of previously-issued security become available.
 This happens in the other months.